terraform-community-modules/tf_aws_ec2_instance/README.md

 - `instance_type` - The EC2 instance type, e.g. m1.small
 - `instance_name` - The instance name you want, this is used to populate the Name tag.
+- `user_data` - The path to the user_data file.
+Terraform will include the contents of this file while launching the instance
 - `tags` - A map for setting AWS tags.

 Usage